Clicky

 Flexibility is the key

-As a contractor, you need a pension that can be as flexible as your working patterns are, with the ability to adapt payment schedules and contributions to match your contracts and level of income on a monthly basis.
+As a contractor, you need a pension that is as flexible as your working patterns.
+You need the ability to adapt payment schedules and contributions to match your contracts and monthly income level.

 It is important to check that any scheme that your umbrella provides offers all of this flexibility but if in doubt, a contractor specialist IFA should be able to review the scheme for you and ensure it meets your individual needs.